adrian83/adrian83.github.io/page_data/content/post/minikube-dashboard.md

 ### To install and access Kubernetes Web UI (called Dashboard), you need to go through few simple steps.

-Make sure your Minikube cluster is started by running `k8s-samples`.
+Make sure your Minikube cluster is started by running `minikube status`.
 If it is not running start it with `minikube start`.

 Create file `dashboard-adminuser.yaml` with content: